ansys/magnet-segmentation-toolkit/doc/source/getting_started/user_guide.rst

       :width: 800
       :alt: PyAEDT console in AEDT

 #.
-In the PyAEDT console, run these commands to add the Magnet Segmentation Toolkit Toolkit as a wizard (toolkit UI) in AEDT:
+In the PyAEDT console, run these commands to add the Magnet Segmentation Toolkit as a wizard (toolkit UI) in AEDT:

    .. code:: python